joryleech/joryleech.github.io/essays/FIJavaScript.md

 While this isn't the first time i have used Javascript, this is the first time I've used it in a traditional programming manner.
 I have a personal bias against interpretted languages from a speed perspective but I do concede that they often make great beginner languages (Java,Python,Javascript).
 It must also be stated that i do believe Javascript should generally be avoided for many reasons including: security, transparency, speed, ability (and frequency) to be disabled.

+## First Impressions

+## Euler Problems

-The first time I designed anything on a computer was on the first day of a web-building class in seventh grade, taught by a teacher who had little more than my grandmother to do with computer.The class was taught using almost exclusively html, and by the end of the day my website was composed of wonky looking frames, colorful backgrounds, and the coolest flash games I could find at the time.
+The first time I designed anything on a computer was on the first day of a web- pbuilding class in seventh grade, taught by a teacher who had little more than my grandmother to do with computer.The class was taught using almost exclusively html, and by the end of the day my website was composed of wonky looking frames, colorful backgrounds, and the coolest flash games I could find at the time.
 Although my website didn’t look pretty or functional, I had completed the entirety of the requirements for the semester and realized two things that changed my life.

 First: I had an insatiable desire to continue creating things, specifically using computers.